Marah Halim Harahap: Election

 Harahap was nominated as the Governor of North Sumatra by the Golkar fraction in the North Sumatra Regional People's Representative Council.
 Outside the fraction, the Indonesian Christian Partynominated Pandita Roos Telaumbanua, the previous acting governor of North Sumatra, and the Indonesian National Party nominated Tumpal Dorianus Pardede, a former minister in the Revised Dwikora Cabinet.

 At the election held by the North Sumatra Regional People's Representative Council on 6 February 1967, the Indonesian National Party withdrew Tumpal Dorianus Pardede from the election.
 Harahap won the election by 24 votes, as opposed to Telaumbanua who obtained 14 votes.
 Harahap was inaugurated on 30 March 1967, by Soenandar Prijosoedarmo, representing the Ministry of Internal Affairs.
 The inauguration was attended by the previous governor, Telaumbanua.

-After his first five-year term expired, Harahap was appointed temporarily as an acting governor for North Sumatra until a new governor wan elected by the council.
-The council unanonimously elected Marah Halim Harahap as the governor of North Sumatra for his second term on 6 November 1972.
+After his first five-year term expired, Harahap was appointed temporarily as an acting governor for North Sumatra until a new governor was elected by the council.
+The council unanimously elected Marah Halim Harahap as the governor of North Sumatra for his second term on 6 November 1972.
 He was installed by the Minister of Internal Affairs, Amirmachmud, on 4 December 1972.

-First Five Year Development Plan
+First Five-Year Development Plan

-Between 1969 until 1974, the First Five Year Development Plan in the province of North Sumatra was enacted.
+Between 1969 and 1974, the First Five-Year Development Plan in the province of North Sumatra was enacted.
 Harahap introduced the Three Programs for the Basics of the Regional Government of North Sumatra, which consists of: